 Tips on How To Get Rid of Mosquitoes Naturally:

 A good way to lure Mosquitoes away is by building a mosquito trap containing a sugar and yeast blend.
 The best way to do this is to cut the top off a 2-litre cool drink bottle, turn it upside down and place it inside the bottle, so that it resembles a funnel.
 Mix a cup of sugar and a cup of water together, along with a teaspoon of yeast.
 Bring one cup of water to the boil and combine it with the sugar mixture.
 Pour this down the ‘funnel’ you have created and seal the two parts of the bottle with tape.
 Voila!
 A homemade mosquito trap.

 It’s recommended to leave this contraption in a dark and humid area for at least two weeks.
 Replace the solution with a fresh batch every two weeks as well.

 There are many homemade mosquito repellents one can piece together to ward off mosquitoes.
 Many people claim that leaving a saucer of dishwashing soap close to the area you want to keep mosquito free does the trick. additionally, herbal remedies such as peppermint oil, lemon eucalyptus oil, witch hazel and vanilla extract are also useful anti mosquito solutions when applied to the skin.
 Citronella candles are also very effective in warding off mosquitoes.

 Plants that repel mosquitoes:

-If you have a green thumb, this is where eliminating these annoying insects is fun, at the same time brightening up your garden.
-Placing garlic and lavender plants around your home is deemed useful in getting rid of mosquitoes, while plants such as marigold, catnip, rosemary, peppermint and ageratum also work well as a mosquito repellent.
+If you have green fingers, this solution should brighten up your garden while repelling the pest.
+Placing garlic and lavender plants around your home is considered a useful deterrent for mosquitoes.
+Plants such as marigold, catnip, rosemary, peppermint and ageratum also work well as a mosquito repellent.